 Love numbers?
 People in this line of business are great at pulling insights out of data.

 Got a thing for numbers?
-Plenty of companies need to hire talented contractors who are good at data analysis, making this a potentially lucrative side business idea if you have the right credentials and experience.
+Plenty of companies need to hire talented contractors who are good at data analysis, making this a potentially lucrative small business idea if you have the right credentials and experience.
 Platforms like Upwork and Digiserved are but a two of many websites that are great for freelancers with an analytical prowess, looking for extra work as a side business idea around their full-time jobs.

 There’s a surprising market for reselling unused electronics parts online.

 Believe it or not there’s a treasure trove of valuable items being thrown away by big box stores around the world.
 Electronics stores toss out everything from printer cartridges to tablets, and if you’ve got the stomach for rummaging around in dumpsters you can easily earn a bit (more than you ever thought possible) with this side business idea.

 I got my start with this small business idea, and know first hand how lucrative it can be.

 Every website owner (including myself) hires copywriters to write content for things like about pages, FAQ’s, or blog posts.
 Hourly wages for novice copywriters are not very high, but with some experience and a growing portfolio, you can become a freelance writer today and soon be charging more than you make at your full-time job if you find the right clients and brand yourself as an expert with this small business idea.
 Be sure to understand how AI is impacting the world of freelance writing and check out my picks for the best AI writing tools like my free paragraph rewriter.
 Check out one of my most talented friends, Jory Mackay, for an example of someone who’s doing a great job of positioning himself as a premium service-provider with his freelance writing side business idea.
 Then when you’re ready to start cold emailing potential clients, pick up my free downloadable freelance proposal template and get started today.